RyanLee64/Academic-Private-Work/README.md

 # Academic Work

-I have private repositories for all of my computer science coursework as well as for the templating based executable I created during my time with Social Standards.
-If you are a prospective employer and would like to access any of these private repositories or Github Gists please reach out to me at dbl2127@columbia.edu and I will respond promptly with links.
+### ** PLEASE READ ** The below README is a sanitized version of my academic README.
+The general README contains links to all of the accompanying private repositories.
+Additionally, it contains more detailed grading statistics for each assignment.
+If you would like to access any or all of my academic work please reach out to me at dbl2127@columbia.edu and I will respond promptly.

 ## Courses Taken